Maharashtra

 History

 The earliest mentions of this lake are found in various Hindu texts.
 The lake was first visited by a Britisher named J.E.
-Alexander in the nineteenth century.
-The studies conducted by various experts suggest that the age of the crater is anywhere between 81000 to 656000 years.
+Alexander in the 19th century.
+Studies conducted by experts suggest that the age of the crater ranges from 81,000 to 656,000 years.

-The present day district of Buldhana was ruled by several emperors in the ancient period.
-Beginning from the reign of Mughal Dynasty, the district saw a boom in trade and is still a major commercial centre of the state.
+The present-day district of Buldhana was ruled by several emperors in ancient times.
+From the reign of the Mughal Dynasty, the district saw a boom in trade and continues to be a major commercial center in the state.

 Geography

-The average diameter of the lake is around 1.2 kilometres, while that of the crater is approximately 1.8 kilometres.
-The basin is encompassed by low hills.
-It appears to be round, but is actually oval shaped.
-The circumference of the lake, when measured from the base is around 4.8 kilometres.
-The slopes around the lake are inhabited by teak trees, while the date-palm, tamarind and babul trees can be seen around the basin.
+The average diameter of the lake is about 1.2 kilometers, while that of the crater is approximately 1.8 kilometers.
+The basin is surrounded by low hills.
+It appears to be round but is actually oval-shaped.
+The circumference of the lake, when measured from the base, is about 4.8 kilometers.
+The slopes around the lake are covered with teak trees, while date palms, tamarind, and babul trees are found around the basin.

-It was believed that the lake originated in the crater due to volcanic activities, a fact which was later discarded by researchers who reached to a conclusion that the crater formed after a meteorite or a comet had fallen at this site.
-This statement was declared after researchers found several elements at the crater which could be formed only through shock metamorphism, a process initiated by the hypervelocity impact of extra-terrestrial objects.
-After detailed studies, the crater was divided into five zones, i.e., the outermost ejecta blanket, crater rim, slopes, crater basin and the lake itself.
+Initially, it was believed that the lake originated from volcanic activity, but this theory was later discarded.
+Researchers concluded that the crater was formed after a meteorite or comet impacted the site.
+This conclusion was reached after the discovery of several elements at the crater that could only have been formed through shock metamorphism, a process triggered by the hypervelocity impact of extraterrestrial objects.
+After detailed studies, the crater was divided into five zones: the outermost ejecta blanket, crater rim, slopes, crater basin, and the lake itself.

-The lake is also known for various byproducts obtained through it.
-Over the years, scientists have found that the saline deposits found here are different from those found in most of the lakes in India.
-Through crystallization of salt and soda carbonates in the shore, several byproducts are found near the shores, namely khuppal, nimakdalla, bhuski, papri, etc.
+The lake is also known for various byproducts.
+Over the years, scientists have found that the saline deposits here are different from those found in most lakes in India.
+Through the crystallization of salts and soda carbonates along the shore, several byproducts, including khuppal, nimakdalla, bhuski, and papri, are found near the lake.

 What to See

-In the ancient period, the lake was surrounded by a lot of temples, which now stand in the state of ruins, except for the Daitya Sudan Temple and the Kamalja Devi Temple.
+In ancient times, the lake was surrounded by many temples, most of which are now in ruins, except for the Daitya Sudan Temple and the Kamalja Devi Temple.

 Daitya Sudan Temple

-A temple dedicated to Lord Vishnu, this structure dates back to the period when the Chalukyas were ruling the region.
-The temple depicts the shape of an irregular star and carries carvings similar to those found in the temples of Khajuraho in Madhya Pradesh.
-The idol placed here is believed to be made out of stone and metal.
-The roof of this temple suggests that the construction of the temple was stopped in the midway, reasons for which are yet to be ascertained.
+Atemple dedicated to Lord Vishnu, this structure dates back to the period when the Chalukyas ruled the region.
+The temple is shaped like an irregular star and carries carvings similar to those found in the temples of Khajuraho in Madhya Pradesh.
+The idol inside is believed to be made from stone and metal.
+The roof suggests that construction was halted midway, but the reasons for this are still unclear.

 Kamalja Devi Temple

-Out of the various shrubs that grow near the lake, a medicinal shrub Sanjivani is considered most important amongst all.
-It is used in preparation of several medicines.
-The alkali level of 11pH makes it impossible for any plants or animals to survive inside the lake.
+Among the various shrubs that grow near the lake, the medicinal plant Sanjivani is considered the most important.
+It is used in the preparation of several traditional medicines.
+The lake’s alkalinity, with a pH of 11, makes it impossible for most plants and animals to survive inside.

 Best Time to Visit

-The best time to visit the lake is during the rainy season.
-At this time, the weather enhances the presence of greenery and the lake also brims with water, making it a pleasant experience for the visitors.
+The best time to visit the lake is during the monsoon season.
+During this time, the weather enhances the greenery, and the lake brims with water, making it a pleasant experience for visitors.

 How to Reach

-The airport closest to the Lonar Crater Lake is located in Aurangabad at a distance of 122 kilometres from the site, while the closest railway station is located at Malkapur, which falls in the Mumbai Bhusawal rail route.
-Another closely located railway station near the town is at Shegaon.
-Visitors arriving through road network must reach Aurangabad and then board a state transport run bus to the town of Lonar.
+The nearest airport to the Lonar Crater Lake is in Aurangabad, located 122 kilometers away.
+The closest railway station is Malkapur, which is on the Mumbai-Bhusawal rail route.
+Another nearby railway station is at Shegaon.
+Visitors traveling by road can reach Aurangabad and then take a state-run bus to the town of Lonar.

 You may also like...